lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the file type of iamafile
+this script creates a symbolic link to a directory